apple/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 An alternative considered was adding retry functionality directly to `AsyncSequence` types, similar to how Combine provides retry on `Publisher`.
 However, after careful consideration, this was not included in the current proposal due to the lack of compelling real-world use cases.

 If specific use cases emerge in the future that demonstrate clear value for async sequence retry functionality, this could be considered in a separate proposal or amended to this proposal.

+### Random Number Generator Injection

+Jitter strategies require a source of randomness.
+The options considered were:
+1. Store the `RandomNumberGenerator` in the strategy or iterator
+2. Pass the generator at each duration computation

+Storing `inout` values is not possible in Swift.
+The alternative would be to store a copy of the `RandomNumberGenerator`, but there is no precedent for copying random number generators in the standard library.
+Therefore, the design passes `inout some RandomNumberGenerator` to `nextDuration(using:)`.

 ## Acknowledgments